data61/Mirza/STYLEGUIDE.md

 ## Qualified imports

-It is imperative that you make imports as explicit as possible.
-With this end in view, we make a somewhat liberal use of `qualified` imports.
+It is imperative that you make imports as explicit as possible, but also aim to not clutter the course code too much.
+Most definitions defined within this project can be imported without explicitly listing the imports or making them qualified - this is our domain specific language.
+Modules from base or third party libraries should always be imported using qualified names or explicit import (or both, see below - this is very common in Haskell code bases).

 If you only need to import small number of functions or types from a module and they do not conflict with other imports, they may be imported explicitly by name, for example:

 ```haskell
 import Foo (Foo(..),toFoo, FooClass(..))
 ```

+This should usually be preferred to importing qualified, as it is as explicit as the qualified import, but without making the code more noisy by introducing prefixes all over the place.

 A common idiom used in Haskell code when for example a specific type is used a lot in a module is to import it unqualified for those common types or functions,